 Straits of Hormuz naval drill continues, as European Union says it is open to talks over Iran’s nuclear ambitions.

-Earlier on Sunday, Iran said it has successfully test fired a medium-range surface-to-air missile during navy war games taking place near the strategic Strait of Hormuz.
+Iran has successfully test fired a medium-range surface-to-air missile during navy war games taking place near the strategic Strait of Hormuz, the official IRNA news agency has reported.

-“This medium-range surface-to-air missile is equipped with the latest technology to combat radar-evading targets and intelligent systems which try to disrupt missile navigation,” Mahmoud Mousavi, navy spokesman, was quoted as saying by the official IRNA news agency.
+“This medium-range surface-to-air missile is equipped with the latest technology to combat radar-evading targets and intelligent systems which try to disrupt missile navigation,” Mahmoud Mousavi, spokesman for the manoeuvres, was quoted as saying on Sunday.

-He said it was the first time Iran had tested the missile, named Mehrab, which was “domestically designed and built”.
-Other details about the missile, including the exact distance it can fly, were not given.
+He said it was the first time Iran had tested the missile, which was “domestically designed and built”.

 Mousavi also said that the 10 days of war games were to end on Monday with all ships and submarines exercising a new tactic to practise the closure of the strait “if Iran’s navy so chooses”.